vaadin/vaadin-boothdemo/README.md

 Click around in dashboard, show graphs, tables etc

-> Vaadin consists of hundreds of widgets that have a clear Java API from a table to graphs menus.
+> Vaadin consists of hundreds of widgets that have a clear Java API from a table to graphs and menus.
 The beauty of it is that the code is running on the server but the user interacts with an HTML5 app.
 And the communication between the browser and the server is all automated.

+That's the end of the 1 minute pitch.
+Now switch over to them – look at them and listen.

 > What IDE are you using yourself?
+Ok, excellent – let's see it in action.

 Open up the IDE that they were using; IDEA, Eclipse or Netbeans

 run **git clean** (get you to the starting point) and open the packages in the IDE to show the files in the project

-> As you can see there are two packages, one for the backend and another for the front-end.
-We're running this on Spring-boot but you can use and application server like jetty, tomcat, websphere or wildfly.
+> As you can see there are two packages, one for the back-end and another for the front-end.
+We're running this on Spring-boot but you can use any application server like jetty, tomcat, websphere or wildfly.

-> Please try it yourself and I'll teach you in 30 seconds.
+> Maybe you could try it.
+Just start this app to see what it looks like.

 **Run as Java Application** and open the URL http://localhost:8888/ in Chrome and **Give the keyboard to the customer**

-> Open up MyUI.java and look at Chrome.
+> If you compare MyUI.java's content to what you see in Chrome you see how it works.
+The UI is here built in Java-code.
 As you can see it's fairly simple.
 We have two TextFields and a button and then we have a Spring autowired backend-service.

+> Try it out.
+Clicking on the button doesn't do anything yet.

-> Please add a ClickListener to the button that calls the backend when the user clicks on it.
+> Please add a ClickListener to the button that calls the back-end when the user clicks on it.

 Help them by suggesting to Autocomplete or opening up Sampler on the button http://demo.vaadin.com/sampler/#ui/interaction/button